x3devships/delta-www/README.md

 ## Limited Staking Window
 Before deploying the website when the LSW is not ready to be ended, the LSW ending can be smulated using the hardhat node and using core contract repository:

-Inside ```config/index.js``` there is a variable ```TEMP_ENABLE_END_LSW_WEB3``` that can be changed from true/false.
-This variable is temporary during the LSW and will be remove once the contracts are connected to the LSW and that it's ready to be ended.

-When set to false it bypasses the update of the values within the React hooks and make it possible to work on the website before the contract requirements are available.

-When set to true, the hooks are going to update using web3 calls to the contracts.
-Once live they will communicate with the real one, when working locally using hardhat node, this will use the one deployed locally in the mainnet fork.

 ### Running with the hardhat node
-edit ```config/index.js``` and change ```TEMP_ENABLE_END_LSW_WEB3``` to true.

-This is make the hooks like useStaking and useDelta to update using web3.

 In the core contracts repository start the hardhat local node.
 ```
 $ cd src